sourcegraph/handbook/content/company-info-and-process/communication/content_guidelines/style_and_mechanics.md

 - To create a batch change...
 - You can create batch changes for various purposes, such as upgrading dependencies across...
 - Sourcegraph is a code intelligence platform that enables you to understand, fix, and automate across your entire codebase.
+- You can get started with Sourcegraph Cloud today.

 </div>
 <div class="item no">